 - 1. Be designed, manufactured installed and tested in accordance with applicable design codes, standards and regulations. - 2.
-Air purity tests shall be taken at the discharge point that would normally supply the breathing gas system. - 3.
-Be fitted with two independent braking systems capable of holding 1.25 times the safe working load of the winch. - 4.
-Be designed so that the load can be stopped, and held in position, if the power supply fails, is disengaged, is switched off, or if operating control is released. - 5.
-Have controls located or equipped such as to afford the operator both a view and control of the lifting operation, or appropriate signalman. - 6.
-After any installation, alteration, repair or failure, be thoroughly examined and be functionally and load tested to 1.25 times the safe working load of the handling system. - 7.
-Have wire ropes and fittings that are: - Installed, terminated and maintained in accordance with design criteria and/or manufacturer's recommendations. - Visually inspected every six months for damage, deterioration or deformation. - Periodically examined and tested to recognized applicable codes and standards. - · Have wire ropes and fittings that are rated eight times the load. - 8.
+Be fitted with two independent braking systems capable of holding 1.25 times the safe working load of the winch. - 3.
+Be designed so that the load can be stopped, and held in position, if the power supply fails, is disengaged, is switched off, or if operating control is released. - 4.
+Have controls located or equipped such as to afford the operator both a view and control of the lifting operation, or appropriate signalman. - 5.
+After any installation, alteration, repair or failure, be thoroughly examined and be functionally and load tested to 1.25 times the safe working load of the handling system. - 6.
+Have wire ropes and fittings that are: - Installed, terminated and maintained in accordance with design criteria and/or manufacturer's recommendations. - Visually inspected every six months for damage, deterioration or deformation. - Periodically examined and tested to recognized applicable codes and standards. - Have wire ropes and fittings that are rated eight times the load. - 7.
 Have a spooling arrangement fitted if fleeting angle exceeds 2 degrees.